xgqt/nf/README.md

     </a>
 </p>

 <b>nf</b> was forked from https://github.com/dylanaraps/neofetch

+# About

 <b>nf</b> is a command-line system information tool written in `bash 3.2+`. <b>nf</b> displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.

 The overall purpose of <b>nf</b> is to be used in screen-shots of your system. <b>nf</b> shows the information other people want to see.
 There are other tools available for proper system statistic/diagnostics.